INN/developer-driven-custom-post-classes/docs/README.md

 ## How to add theme compatibility for this plugin

-Add a filtering function on the `developer_driven_custom_post_classes_options` action, accepting an array as an argument and returning an array.
+Add a filtering function on the `developer_driven_custom_post_classes_options` filter, accepting an array as an argument and returning an array.
 Here's an example filter:

 ```php
 function your_ddcpc_options( $options ) {